OptishellConsultancy/DNC_Improvements/README.md

-# DNC_CNTK
+This repo is a cleanup
-Port of Deep minds Differential neural computer into CNTK, making it more accessible and faster.
+of Deepmind DNC - Differential neural computer
+Namely to help allow additional formats and dyamaically optimize towards the data structure.

+Objectives include:

+Bio data for donars, against quality of life and supportive data.

+Modelling electrostatic guided Ink particles through CIG.

+//Ags guide: